tplick/nimcalc/README.md

 nimcalc, the "nimber calculator," is a software package designed to compute the nim-values of impartial games.
 So far, three games are implemented:

 - Cram, a game of dominoes played on a square grid.
 See https://en.wikipedia.org/wiki/Cram_(game) for information on this game.
 This game is implemented in cram.ml .
+For added speed, the nim-values of all boards up to 4 x 6 have been precomputed and stored in the file cram4by6.db .

 - A two-player version of the n-queens problem.
 In this game, players alternate placing queens on an n x n chessboard, such that no queen attacks any other.
 The player left with no move is the loser.
 This game is implemented in queens.ml .

-- An alternate version of Nim, in which a valid move consists of removing beans from one heap or the same number of beans from both heaps.
+- Wythoff's game, a variant of Nim.
+There are two heaps of beans, and a valid move consists of removing beans from one heap or the same number of beans from both heaps.
 This game is implemented in beans.ml .
+If you want to implement a new game in nimcalc, looking at the implementation of this game is a good place to start.

 nimcalc is implemented in OCaml.
 To run the code, follow these steps: